 What Does & Doesn't Matter for Social Metrics as far as being a business owner goes?
 For a business owner I think the happiness from social shares is going to be the most ephemeral.
 You're closest to the bottom line, and you're the only one equipped to gauge the value of any content that is on your site.
 I think social shares let you know how good your content is but not if it's working.
 On a micro level you need to chase down the actual traffic impact and revenue impact of any piece of content that's going out there.
 Checking rankings, backlinks, and analytics information should be your focus.
 Rankings matter becasue they provide reliable and continuous sources of traffic to your content.
 If you're building out content that is in your niche, this traffic should be attracting qualified or potential buyers to the site.
 Good content will also build you good links over time and send ranking signals to your site.
 Good rankings and good ranking signals are the most reliable way to generate revenue for your business in the long run.
 Free search engine traffic that actually turns into customers is going to be your most cost effective source of revenue.

-No matter which way you cut it social shares are important, but I've included links to 5 other sources of data, becasue they really don't give anyone enough information to decide wether content is working or not.
+No matter which way you cut it social shares are important, but I've included links to 5 other sources of data, because they really don't give anyone enough information to decide whether content is working or not.

 iD Marketing tools is devoted to helping marketers and business owners find the best tools and tactics with data driven insights and tutorials.